Jack Tuttle (American football): Michigan

 Tuttle transferred to the University of Michigan in 2023.
 He completed 15 of 17 passes on the season for 130 yards and a touchdown, adding 35 rushing yards.
 Tuttle won a national championship in 2023 as the Wolverines backup to J. J. McCarthy.

 In 2024, Tuttle returned to Michigan after being granted his seventh year of eligibility by the NCAA.
 In week 6 of the 2024 season versus Washington, Tuttle came into the game after starter Alex Orji was benched in the second quarter.
 Tuttle completed ten of 19 pass attempts for 98 yards and a touchdown, but threw an interception and fumbled the ball in the fourth quarter, in the 27–17 loss.
 In week 8 versus Illinois, Tuttle was named Michigan's starting quarterback; his first start for the Wolverines.
 In his start against Illinois, Tuttle completed 20 of 32 pass attempts for 208 yards, but did not throw a touchdown and had two turnovers, a fumble on a run attempt and an interception in the red zone, as Michigan lost 21–7 to the Fighting Illini.
 In week 9 versus Michigan State, he did not earn the start and was ruled out of the game.

 On October 28, 2024, Tuttle announced his medical retirement from college football, citing multiple concussions and a UCL tear in 2023 that did not fully recover following offseason surgery.
 He played in two games, with one start for the Wolverines in 2024.
+He was named an assistant wide receivers coach for the Michigan Wolverines in 2025, but Tuttle opted out of the position in July 2025 before the season started.
+He chose to pursue a career in the media.